 In order to determine if special housing is a reasonable accommodation, we must receive detailed documentation of the need for special housing.
 A completed Medical Documentation for Housing form must be submitted to support your request.
 Please note that special requests must be submitted and approved annually.

 For dietary-related requests, additional consultation with Dining Services and the college's Dietician may be required.
 For non-dietary-related requests, further consultation with Disability Services and/or Health Services may be required.

 All requests for accommodation in housing assignment will be reviewed by the Director of Residential Life and the Vice President for Student Life.

-This request process is also required for individual air conditioner units for the 2015-2016 academic year.
-Requests for consideration for individual air conditioner units due to asthma or persistent allergies requiring prescription medication made after Room Draw must be submitted by April 1, 2015.
+This request process is also required for individual air conditioner units for the 2016-2017 academic year.
+Requests for consideration for individual air conditioner units due to asthma or persistent allergies requiring prescription medication must be made by March 24, 2016.
 Requests submitted after the deadline may not receive priority or may require a housing move to accommodate needs.

 Traditional residence halls at Gustavus are not air conditioned with the exception of Prairie View Hall and Carlson International Center.
 Apartments/suites in Arbor View, Chapel View, College View and Southwest Hall are air conditioned.

 We do not provide window air conditioning units and students are not allowed to bring their own air conditioning units.
 We will provide window units for those with significant/severe persistent allergies or asthma that require prescription medication.
 Requests from physicians must be submitted following our usual accommodation timeline through the Room Draw process for returning students.
 Late requests may not be immediately fulfilled.